-Ms. Quinlan joined Robin H. Balsam P.S. in 2020 after graduating from law school.
+Ms. Quinlan joined Balsam Quinlan P.S. in 2020 after graduating from law school.
 She regularly handles guardianship and vulnerable adult matters, probates, and estate litigation.
 Ms. Quinlan graduated cum laude from Seattle University School of Law and was admitted to the Washington State Bar in 2020.

 While in law school, Ms. Quinlan was an intern for the Pierce County Prosecuting Attorney’s Office, where she drafted response briefs in criminal appeals to the Washington State Court of Appeals, presented oral arguments in Pierce County Superior Court, and assisted in pretrial hearings in Pierce County District Court.
 Ms. Quinlan was also an intern at the United States District Court in Tacoma for the Honorable Mary Jo Heston, where she assisted in complex bankruptcy cases.